ff6347/auto-typo-adbe-id/README.md

 This is the code repository for the FH-Potsdam ;-⟩ project week "Typography & Automation".

 ##Examples
+The examples will be generated from the projects the contributers create.

 [load file not done yet](https://github.com/fabiantheblind/auto-typo-adbe-id/blob/master/this_example_does_not_exist.md)